cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Transactions are presented in Ledger view which shows transactions for all funds.

-You can view the transaction progress in the Ledger view by clicking the ledger icon
+You can view the transaction progress in the Ledger view by clicking the Ledger icon

 ![Ledger](/doc-images/ledger.png)